meeslindhout/meeslindhout.github.io/_pages/resources.md

 - Chris McCormick's [blog](https://mccormickml.com) (Chris McCormick is a machine learning researcher and content creator.
 He has a blog where he shares tutorials on machine learning, deep learning, and natural language processing.
 His tutorials are beginner-friendly and easy to follow.)

+- Alex Fridman [website](https://lexfridman.com/) [courses](https://www.reddit.com/r/lexfridman/comments/1befn0u/20_hours_of_free_lectures_from_lex_fridman_mit_on/) (Alex Fridman is a researcher at MIT and the host of the Lex Fridman Podcast.
+He has a website where he shares his research and interviews with experts in various fields.
+I discoverd him during my research in Reinforcement Learning.)

 - Adam Savage's [YouTube channel](https://www.youtube.com/user/testedcom) (Adam Savage, one of the presenters of MythBusters, shares his experiences on his YouTube channel.
 His content ranges from engineering to career advice and much more.)

 - Josh Starmer [YouTube channel](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw) (Josh Starmer is a biostatistician and content creator.
 He has a YouTube channel where he explains statistical concepts in an easy-to-understand way.
 His videos are engaging and informative.)